-The kidneys are 2 bean-shaped organs that are attached to the back wall of the abdomen (see picture).
-One kidney is just to the left and the other just to the right of the backbone.
-The lower rib cage protects the kidneys.
+The kidneys are 2 bean-shaped organs that are attached to the back wall of the abdomen, just to the left and right of the backbone.
+The kidneys do a number of things:

 Our kidneys are important, but we actually need less than one complete kidney to do all of its basic functions.
 Many people in the United States live normal, healthy lives with just one kidney.

 Most Wilms tumors are unilateral, which means they affect only one kidney.
-Most often there is only one tumor, but 5% to 10% of children with Wilms tumors have more than one tumor in the same kidney.
-About 5% of children with Wilms tumors have bilateral disease (tumors in both kidneys).
+Most often there is only one tumor, but a small number of children with Wilms tumors have more than one tumor in the same kidney.
+About 5% to 10% of children with Wilms tumors have bilateral disease (tumors in both kidneys).